Signed in as:

 Try starting with these steps:

-But sometimes those reactions don’t come from danger — they come from what you’ve learned.
+It can also help to notice what the facts say, not just the feelings, things like what actually happened, when it started, whether the story keeps changing, and whether different people describe it in the same way.
+But sometimes those reactions don’t come from danger, they come from what you’ve learned.
 If you’ve been told that certain people or situations aren’t safe, your body can react to them automatically, even when nothing bad is happening.
 That doesn’t mean your feelings are wrong; it just means they might belong to someone else’s story, not yours.

 Sometimes both sides of a story hold pieces of truth.
 People remember and describe events through their own feelings, timing, and beliefs, so the same moment can look different to each person.

 As those stories get repeated, details can shift.
-Think of the old game Chinese Whispers: one person whispers a message, and by the time it reaches the last person, it has changed.
-No one had to lie; small changes added up.
+Think of the old game Chinese Whispers.
+One person whispers a message, and by the time it reaches the last person, it has changed.
+No one had to lie.
+Small changes simply added up.

-When you notice this, slow down and check:
+When you notice this happening, slow down and check:

-Walk the Middle Path: two things can be true at once.
-You can care about someone and question their story.
+Walk the Middle Path.
+Two things can be true at once.
+You can care about someone and still question their story.
 You can remember good moments and still set boundaries.

-You don’t have to decide who is right or wrong today.
-Your aim is to understand what feels real for you.
-Truth doesn’t rush; it becomes clearer as you stay curious and calm.
+You do not have to decide who is right or wrong today.
+Your aim is simply to understand what feels real for you.
+Truth does not rush.
+It becomes clearer as you stay curious and calm.

 Sometimes we get stuck between two extremes like right versus wrong, loyal versus disloyal, love versus anger.
 The Middle Path is the space in between, where both things can be true.

 The Middle Path helps you balance your feelings with reason.
-It’s not about giving up; it’s about holding both truths gently at once.
-When you practise this, you don’t have to choose between people, you choose peace.
+It’s not about giving up, and it’s not about pretending everything is fine.
+It’s about holding both truths gently at once, without being pulled to extremes or forced to choose sides when your heart is conflicted.
+When you practise this, you don’t have to choose between people, you choose steadiness.

 Try asking yourself: